Tyaap/ASRT_Auto_Recorder/README.md

 3. Stop recording if you restart/quit the race or close the game.

 # Notes:
-You can open the program at any time, it will automatically connect to OBS/S&ASRT when they are opened.
+You can open the program at any time, it will automatically connect to OBS and S&ASRT when they are opened.
 It works in online multiplayer, local races and grand prix.